-How to clean windows – Cleaning windows – Window cleaner
+How to clean windows – get sparkling windows inside and out without streaking with our expert tips

 Invite the brightness back into your home with sparkling clean windows.
-From making your own cleaning solution to the trusted old newspaper trick, there are plenty of ways to bring the shine back to your window panes which will transform your rooms making them light, bright and good for the soul.
+From making your own window cleaning solution to the trusted old newspaper trick, there are plenty of ways to bring the shine back to your window panes.
+Never underestimate the power of clean windows to transform your rooms, making them light, bright and good for the soul.

+Take a look at our care and cleaning advice section for a host of tips and care guides

 How to clean windows